llvm/llvm-project/llvm/docs/AssignmentTracking.md

 The first three parameters look and behave like an `llvm.dbg.value`. `ID` is a reference to a store (see next section). `Address` is the destination address of the store and it is modified by `AddressExpression`.
+An empty/undef/poison address means the address component has been killed (the memory address is no longer a valid location).
 LLVM currently encodes variable fragment information in `DIExpression`s, so as an implementation quirk the `FragmentInfo` for `Variable` is contained within `ValueExpression` only.

 The formal LLVM-IR signature is:
 ```